masoncfrancis/washmonitor-agent/README.md

 - `running`
 - `stopped`

-To do so, the agent will:
+To determine this, the agent will:

 - Query a URL where it can get a JPG of the washer
 - Uses a ML model to find the washer's control panel in the image